GraphiteEditor/Graphite/website/content/_index.md

 <h1 class="feature-box-header">Stay in the loop</h1>

 Subscribe to the newsletter for quarterly updates on major development progress.
-And follow along—or join the conversation—on social media.
+And follow along, or join the conversation, on social media.

 <div class="newsletter-success">